The Ricki Lake Show (2012 talk show): History and timeline

 Lake had considered getting back into the talk genre since October 2005, just a year after her original show ended in 2004.
 At that time, Broadcasting & Cable magazine reported that Lake might return to do a "new" version of her show.
 A source said it would be a surprise if there was no deal struck by October 2005.
 If it were to have happened, it would have likely debuted in September 2006.
+Right around the time the "new" version of her show would have been proposed, Lake was hosting Gameshow Marathon on CBS.
 Lake did not appear at the 2006 NATPE convention to pitch the proposed program to television stations in the United States, only furthering speculation that there would be no show.
 In a 2009 interview on CNN, she was asked about what was next for her.
 Lake noted that a follow-up documentary was coming out, and that she was in talks to do another talk show, however this has yet to come to pass.
 In follow-up interviews since then, such as Oprah in 2010, Lake had consistently said "never say never" about hosting a new show, but that she is happy working on other projects.
 However, in a February 2011 appearance on The View, when asked about doing another show, Lake said that she "misses the platform" and that when it comes to hosting another show, "that's certainly a possibility."

 In March 2011, reports flourished that Lake would be making a possible television comeback in 2012.
 A month later, on April 20, Twentieth Television announced that it would develop Lake's new program.

 On May 23, 2011, a U.S. federal trademark registration number 85328080 was filed by 20th Century Fox Film Corporation, giving a description for the new show with the title as The Ricki Lake Show.
 The request for the title was approved, with Lake herself just required to sign off.
 In June 2011, a logo banner for The Ricki Lake Show appeared on the websites for trade magazines such as TelevisionWeek and Broadcasting & Cable.
 In August 2011, an ad for the new show appeared on its YouTube channel.